Secure and Privacy-Preserving Consensus: Implementation Details

 Real-world applications typically have $x_i\in \mathbb{R}$ which are represented by floating point numbers in modern computing architectures.
 On the contrary, encryption algorithms only work on unsigned integers.
 Define the casting function $f(\cdot, \cdot): \mathbb{R}\times \mathbb{R}\rightarrow \mathcal{M}\subset \mathbb{Z}$ and its inverse $f^{-1}(\cdot, \cdot):\mathcal{M}\times \mathbb{R}\rightarrow \mathbb{R}$ as

 where $\left\lceil \cdot \right\rfloor_\mathcal{M}$ maps the input to the nearest integer in $\mathcal{M}$.
-For the Paillier cryptosystem, this mapping is equivalent to the rounding operation, hence the step size is $\Delta=1$ which is uniform.
+For the Paillier cryptosystem, this mapping is equivalent to the rounding operation, hence the step size is $1$ which is uniform.
 Consequently the maximum quantization error is bounded by

-In practice we choose a sufficiently large value for $N$ so that the quantization error is negligible.
+Although the quantization error is unavoidable, it can be made arbitrarily small by using a large enough $Q$ in (\ref{largeQ}).
+In practice we choose a sufficiently large value for $Q$ so that the quantization error is negligible.
 This is exactly how we convert the state $x_i$ of a node from real value to a fixed length integer and back to a floating point number.
 The conversion is performed at each iteration of the protocol.